-First of all, the employee's request has to be in writing and it has to include certain information, such as details of the change being asked for, when the change would start and what effect the employee thinks the change would have on the business and how the business could handle it.
+First of all, the employee's request has to be in writing and it has to include certain information, such as details of the change being asked for, when the change would start and what effect the employee thinks the change would have on the business and how the business could handle it

 If a proper form of request is received, an employer must consider the request in a 'reasonable manner'.
-To make sure that this is done, the employer should discuss the request with the employee as soon as possible and balance the benefits of the proposed changes against any adverse impact on the business.
-In letting the employee know what the decision is (which should be done as soon as possible) the employer should also allow the employee a right of appeal if the request is not granted, in full or at all.
+To make sure that this is done, the employer should arrange to meet with the employee to discuss the request as soon as possible and balance the benefits of the proposed changes against any adverse impact on the business.
+In letting the employee know what the decision is (which should be done as soon as possible) the employer should also allow the employee a right of appeal against that decision if the request is not granted, in full or at all.